matuteiglesias/journal/content/Business/2024-06-13_Developed_Legal_and_Political_Participation_Framew.md

 The session aimed to develop strategic frameworks for legal disputes and political participation.

 ### Key Activities
-- **Legal Strategy for Property Dispute**: Outlined a legal [[strategy]] for addressing a property dispute involving illegal occupancy and electricity theft.
+- **Legal [[Strategy]] for Property Dispute**: Outlined a legal strategy for addressing a property dispute involving illegal occupancy and electricity theft.
 - **Legal Framework for Eviction in Argentina**: Detailed legal mechanisms and timelines for the eviction of illegal occupants in Argentina.
 - **Political Participation Guide**: Provided a structured framework for political participation within a faculty, including strategies and alliances.
 - **Student Collaboration Proposals**: Proposed projects and forums to foster student collaboration and support networks.
-- **Graduate Community Collaboration Strategies**: Analyzed strategies for organizing a virtual graduate meeting to enhance collaboration and [[communication]].
+- **Graduate Community Collaboration Strategies**: Analyzed strategies for organizing a virtual graduate meeting to enhance collaboration and communication.

 ### Achievements
 - Developed comprehensive legal and political participation strategies.